SasinduDilshara/BFF-Samples/README.md

 $ npm start
 ```

-## Let Ballerina write the data access code for your apps
+## Ballerina Persists module with databases

 Ballerina's persistence features offer a straightforward way to work with data sources, making it easier to build an application's data access layer.
 By simply defining the required Ballerina records, the persistence package auto-generates all data access functions.
 This eliminates repetitive code, providing a simplified interface for inserting, updating and querying data with data tables directly mapped to Ballerina records.